spancer/elasticsearch-ansj-analysis-plugin/README.md

 At the same time, you may want to load user library, in order to do that, you can easily put your dic files under '%ES_HOME%/config/ansj/library/userLibrary', the plugin shall automatically load your dic files.

+For the stopword dic file, you can write every line in the following format:

+的  _stop 1000
+和  _stop 1000

+Words are separated using TAB(\t).